 I do not seek to proselytize.
 Sometimes I get enthusiastic and it might come across as proselytizing.
 But I really cherish each person’s freedom to live their own life at their own pace and within their own choices.
 I will never ask someone else to believe what I believe.
 I believe that each of us has to journey along our own unique path to get to wherever we’re meant to be going.
 My faith journey is my own, my spirituality is sacred to me.
 How I got to my “here-and-now” was messy and lonely and terribly painful at times…but I made it through, and my survival is something I cherish because it all somehow – mercifully – evolved me into the me I am today.
 This blog is one of my sanctuaries where I enjoy the freedom to explore and wrestle with all the stuff that needs to find expression…and where I’m open to the possibility of discovering All that wants to find me from within that wrestling and stretching.

 Take me as I am.
-Come in, take your shoes off and rest awhile with me, a soul in search of her spirit wings and her piece of the sky.
+Come in, take your shoes off and rest awhile with me, a soul in search of her spirit wings, and an eagle born to fly searching for her piece of the sky.